Enjoy This Post? Share the Love!

 8 Updated Tips-Solo Travelers in the Middle East: Travel During Ramadan:

 Tip Five: While traveling during the month of fasting known as Ramadan, visitors not observing the fast should not eat, drink or smoke in public.
 My 5-star hotel in Qatar had a notice that local law prohibited such actions.
 Visitors can do so in private which includes in their hotel or other lodging.
 I found that most of the coffee shops and restaurants in the mall were closed until after sundown.
 However, a large grocery store was doing lots of business apparently for shoppers making purchases for the evening’s iftar dinners breaking the fast.
 For those of us travelers staying in local hotels, that would be an economical way to create a picnic in your room.
-Room service, of course, would be an option, albeit a pricier one.
+Room service, of course, would be an option, albeit one a pricier one.

 In addition, during Ramadan, my hotel cautioned against women wearing short-sleeved shirts and men or women wearing shorts.
 (Note: During even the hottest months in the Mideast, men do not walk around cities in shorts.)